Heidi Thorne is a business author with 25 years experience in marketing and sales including a decade in the hotel and trade show industries.

 When You Need to Change Your Network

 As a result of the massive changes in my construction-centric network—plus a major change in my primary income source from that market that had nothing to do with the recession—I had a major decision to make.
 I could stay within that industry which would entail doing a completely different job (if a suitable one was even available!) or starting a different business to serve this market and network.
 With the construction industry in a down cycle due to the economic crisis, I didn't think those options had much merit.
-So I decided to leverage my writing, editorial and marketing skills into serving the small business (make that micro business) sector.
+So I decided to leverage my writing, editorial, and marketing skills into serving the small business (make that micro-business) sector.
 And that meant I would need to change my network.

 Your Ever-Changing Networking Landscape

 As my story illustrates, your network can change at any moment.
 People may lose their jobs.
-An area's economy may be decimated by factors not under its control.
+An area's economy may be decimated by factors, not under its control.
 Demand for a product or service could explode or implode, thereby increasing or decreasing the number of people actively participating in that market.

 Your own situation could change the game, too.
 Maybe you lost your job or had a severe downturn in business.
-More positively, maybe you are pursuing a new target market and your current tribe of networking chums are no longer relevant or helpful (though you may wish to remain friends).
+More positively, maybe you are pursuing a new target market and your current tribe of networking chums is no longer relevant or helpful (though you may wish to remain friends).

 Even if you understand this situation, it doesn't make it any easier.
-You may have spent a great deal of time, money and effort building and supporting your network connections.
+You may have spent a great deal of time, money, and effort building and supporting your network connections.
 These investments could now represent sunk costs.